Acupuncture for Anxiety: Does It Help?

 What makes acupuncture appealing for anxiety:

-- It can be used alongside therapy, medication, or other treatments
+- It can be used alongside therapy, medication, or other treatments without negative interactions.

 What to Expect in Your First Session

-Once you're settled on a comfortable table, the practitioner will insert needles at strategic points, often on your arms, legs, hands, and feet.
-The needles are incredibly thin (much finer than injection needles), and insertion usually feels like a tiny pinch or nothing at all.
-Many people are surprised by how painless it is.
-Once the needles are in place, you'll rest quietly for 20 to 30 minutes while the needles do their work.
-This rest period itself is incredibly therapeutic for anxious minds.
+Once you're settled on a comfortable table, the practitioner will insert needles at strategic points.
+These are often located on your arms, legs, hands, and feet, though they may also use points on the ears or forehead.
+The needles are incredibly thin, much finer than injection needles, and the insertion usually feels like a tiny pinch or nothing at all.
+Some patients report a sensation of warmth or a dull ache, which is considered a positive sign that the point has been activated.
+Many people are surprised by how painless it is and often find themselves falling asleep.

 First-time tips:

-- Ask your practitioner about what you might feel and when to expect results
+- Ask your practitioner about what you might feel and when to expect results to reduce any uncertainty.

 Frequency, Cost, and Realistic Timelines